dirkhe/ioBroker.influxdb/README.md

   - This also is valid the other way: Once you start using the Tag-feature in a new database, you cannot switch back to using fields for this database.
 - This feature is currently only available if you use Influx 2.x.
 And only if you use the new responsive GUI of Admin 5.

+### InfluxDB 3.x
+With v3 the new Query language Flkux is deprecated.
+Tags and Field are further supported, but we can't create, delete Database (buckets in v2).
+Also the retention time could not change or read.
+You have to sync this manually between adapter and InfluxDB.

 ### Migration from InfluxDB 1 to 2

 Please refer to the [official guides on how to migrate](https://docs.influxdata.com/influxdb/v2.0/upgrade/v1-to-v2/) from InfluxDB 1.x to 2.x.
 Especially the [migration instructions for time series data](https://docs.influxdata.com/influxdb/v2.0/upgrade/v1-to-v2/manual-upgrade/#migrate-time-series-data) have been verified to work during adapter testing.
 Please always create a backup of your data before performing the migration.